 This product is constructed from a patented fabric known as Drystat.
-This is an incredibly responsive fabric that has superior moisture wicking properties.
-This ensures that you lower legs will remain dry and moisture free for the length of the game.
+This is an incredibly responsive fabric that has superior moisture-wicking properties.
+This ensures that your lower legs will remain dry and moisture free for the length of the game.

 The Vitalsox VT1211 is lightly padded throughout to provide an even level of support.
 There is extra support in the arch and heel to offset the impact of heel strike.
 There is also built-in odor resistance.